Factbox: Latest on the spread of the coronavirus around the world

 - Saudi Arabia on Tuesday reported its first death, while the United Arab Emirates’ main airports in Dubai and Abu Dhabi said they would temporarily suspend all passenger flights from Thursday.

-- Egypt has declared a two-week curfew, and those who violate the measure will be penalised under emergency laws, the prime minister said.
+- Egypt has declared a two-week curfew, and those who violate the measure will be penalized under emergency laws, the prime minister said.

 - The Nigerian president’s chief of staff has tested positive, a source with direct knowledge said.